Joe Preston (1939 - 2020) - Obituary

 Joe B. Preston II

-Joe B. Preston II, 80, of Culpeper, Va., passed away on Saturday, September 19, 2020, at The Culpeper.
-He was born on October 14, 1939, to the late Leonard Thomas and Estelle Preston in Richmond, Virginia.
+Joe B. Preston II, 80, of Culpeper, VA passed away on Saturday, September 19, 2020 at The Culpeper.
+He was born October 14, 1939 to the late Leonard Thomas and Estelle Preston in Richmond, Virginia.

 Joe had many hobbies, including fishing, hunting, remodeling and building houses and beach cottages, restoring antique trucks, poker, shooting pool, relic hunting, and swimming.
 Joe was an Elder at Providence Presbyterian Church in Powhatan and did many projects there.
 He later became a member of the Madison Presbyterian Church.

-Joe is survived by his wife of 58 years, Nancy T. Preston; sons, Joe B. Preston III of Lakeland, Fla., and Robert D. Preston of Culpeper, Va.; granddaughter, Kera E. Robinson of Ga.; great-grandson, Bentley Robinson; great-granddaughter, Aurora Robinson; brother, Col. L.T.
-Preston Jr.; and 14 nieces and nephews.
+Joe is survived by his wife of 58 years, Nancy T. Preston; sons, Joe B. Preston III of Lakeland, FL and Robert D. Preston of Culpeper, VA; granddaughter, Kera E. Robinson of GA; great grandson, Bentley Robinson; great granddaughter, Aurora Robinson; brother, Col. L.T.
+Preston, Jr.; and 14 nieces and nephews.

-In addition to his parents, Joe was preceded in death by his sisters, Patricia Evelyn Preston and Olivia Elizabeth Tielkemeier and brother, Thomas Joe Preston.
+In addition to his parents, Joe is preceded in death by his sisters, Patricia Evelyn Preston and Olivia Elizabeth Tielkemeier and brother, Thomas Joe Preston.

 Services are private.